yt.funcs module

 Validates if the passed argument is a float value.

-Raises an exception if obj is a single float value or a YTQuantity of size 1.
+Raises an exception if obj is not a single float value or a YTQuantity of size 1.

 Parameters: